mattgwagner/NLog.Targets.Redis/README.md

 The NLog Redis Target is a custom target for NLog version 2.0 allowing you to send logging messages to a Redis list.
 Very useful for logstash integration.

+Credit to Sotiridis Vassilis for the original code and package.

 NuGet Package
 ==================